-- Possession of the highest personal and professional ethics, integrity and values; - The ability to exercise good business judgment and be committed to representing the long-term interests of our Company and its stockholders; - · Having an inquisitive and objective perspective, practical wisdom and mature judgment; and - The ability and willingness to devote sufficient time and effort to carrying out Board duties and responsibilities effectively.
+- Possession of the highest personal and professional ethics, integrity and values; - The ability to exercise good business judgment and be committed to representing the long-term interests of our Company and its stockholders; - Having an inquisitive and objective perspective, practical wisdom and mature judgment; and - The ability and willingness to devote sufficient time and effort to carrying out Board duties and responsibilities effectively.

 In considering candidates for nomination as a director to fill an existing vacancy or add a member, our Nominating and Corporate Governance Committee conducts a search to identify potential candidates based on their mix of skills and qualifications and the contribution that the candidate could be expected to make to the overall functioning of our Board.
 With respect to the re-nomination of incumbent directors, our Nominating and Corporate Governance Committee considers the foregoing factors, as well as past participation in, and contributions to, the activities of our Board and its committees.
+Our Board has not adopted term limits or a mandatory retirement age because it believes that a director's tenure is more appropriately determined through the Board assessment and re-nomination processes.